braydonf/nostr-key-change/specification.md

 }
 ```

-* The `p` tag for a public attestation MUST include a public key and MUST match the pubkey for the Recovery Key Setup Event.
+* The `p` tag for a public attestation MUST INCLUDE a public key and MUST MATCH the pubkey for the Recovery Key Setup Event.
 A private attestation MUST NOT include this tag.
-* The `content` field MUST include the Recovery Key Setup Event either encrypted and private or unencrypted and public.
+* The `content` field MUST INCLUDE the Recovery Key Setup Event either encrypted and private or unencrypted and public.
-* The `recovery-key-attestation` MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
+* The `recovery-key-attestation` MUST BE included, it's otherwise ignored, however can help prevent making this event by chance or accident.
+* A NIP-03 timestamp attestation MAY BE included for this event and clients can use this to help with verification.

 ## Key Migration and Revocation Event